From Vision to Reality: The Story of the Blue Ridge Parkway

 all designed to showcase the natural beauty of the Blue Ridge Mountains.

-On the park's recently built Skyline Drive, CCC members were creating overlooks and restoring the natural landscaping.
-Driving along the scenic mountain-top road, the president liked what he saw.
+At the time, young men of the Civilian Conservation Corps or the CCC were hard at work building overlooks and restoring the natural landscaping on the park's newly constructed Skyline Drive.
+Touring the scenic mountain-top road, the president liked what he saw.

-Senator Byrd proposed extending the road along the mountain ridge to Great Smoky Mountains National Park.
-This would connect two national parks with a scenic drive through beautiful landscapes.
+It was then that Senator Byrd of Virginia boldly proposed extending the road along the mountain ridges from Shenandoah all the way to Great Smoky Mountains National Park.
+This would connect two national parks with a scenic drive through one of the country's most spectacular landscapes.

 On September 11, 1935, construction on the 469-mile drive began.
 The public works project provided desperately needed jobs for thousands of unemployed workers in Southern Appalachia.